Your committee will be in charge of maintaining an up-to-date membership list of your Club/Society. For every member, this should include:

 7. Accountability - the controller of the data takes responsibility for complying with the six principles above

-You can read more on GDPR on the Information Commissioner's Office website here.
+You can read more on GDPR on the Queen's Information Compliance Unit website here.
+You can contact them on firstname.lastname@example.org.

 Protect personal data held electronically: